Easter Sunday (film): Production

 Easter Sunday from director Jay Chandrasekhar was announced on February 16, 2021, with Jo Koy attached to star.
 In April, Eva Noblezada and Brandon Wardell joined the cast.
 In May, Lou Diamond Phillips was cast as a fictionalized version of himself.

-Principal photography began on May 3, 2021 in Vancouver.
+Principal photography began on May 3, 2021, in Vancouver.
+The movie was never filmed in Daly City, California due to strict traffic rules in Daly City in obtaining a film permit.
 On May 29, Sharon Cuneta revealed that she was originally going to star in the film but had to drop out due to a false positive COVID-19 test; her role was given to Tia Carrere.
 In July, Universal Pictures confirmed that Jimmy O. Yang, Lydia Gaston, Rodney To, Chandrasekhar, and Tiffany Haddish were part of the cast.

 Release

 In February 2022, the film's release date was postponed from April 1, 2022 — shortly before the Easter holiday — to August 5 of the same year.

 The film was released for VOD platforms on August 23, 2022, followed by a Blu-ray and DVD release on October 18, 2022.